-Article 7.9 FINANCIAL EXIGENCY
+ARTICLE 7.10 FINANCIAL EXIGENCY

-1.0 The operations of the Extension Department are contingent on the Department's ability to generate funding to cover the costs of its operations from a variety of sources as outlined in the Overview of this Section.
+1.0 The operations of the Extension Department are contingent on the Department's ability to generate funding to cover the costs of its operations from a variety of sources.

 In cases where the Department has closed its fiscal year with an operating deficit and where it cannot reasonably project an operating budget in surplus or breakeven for the following year, the Department may be directed to adjust its salary costs by eliminating one or more positions held by Program Staff.